promesante/accounts-api/README.md

    :result {#:account{:id "account-1", :balance 10000.0}}}
 ```

-This data structure might be built by the end of the execution of the interceptor chain bound to this endpoint: **account view**.
+This data structure might be built by the end of the execution of the interceptor chain bound to **account view** endpoint.

 Regarding interceptor data structure depicted in [part 2]({% post_url 2021-04-28-clojure_repl_driven_development_part_2 %}), the following one is an example, built by this endpoint's interceptor chain.
 It is basically the same as the one shown in [part 2]({% post_url 2021-04-28-clojure_repl_driven_development_part_2 %}).
 The only difference is the key inside `:retrieved` data got from the database is bound to:` :txs`.